sohanmaheshwar/agentic-rag-authorization/README.md

 ## What You'll Learn

-This teaching tool demonstrates:
+This repo demonstrates:

-1. **Fine-grained authorization in RAG** - How to enforce document-level permissions with SpiceDB
+1. **Fine-grained authorization in RAG** - How to enforce document-level permissions with SpiceDB to ensure the user only information based on what they have access to
 2. **Security architecture** - Deterministic authorization boundary that cannot be bypassed
-3. **Transparent explanations** - Systems that explain what users can and can't access
-4. **Production features** - Structured logging, connection pooling, batch operations, error handling
+3. **Production features** - Structured logging, connection pooling, batch operations, error handling
-5. **Real-world complexity** - 50 documents, 4 permission patterns, multiple user scenarios
+4. **Real-world complexity** - 50 documents, 4 permission patterns with hierarchies.
-6. **Optional adaptation** - How to enable retry logic when needed (max_attempts > 1)

 Note: Despite the "agentic RAG" name, the default mode is intentionally simple and deterministic (3 nodes: retrieve → authorize → generate).
 This provides fast, predictable behavior suitable for most use cases.